Skip to main contentArrow Right

 Descope with Next.js

-When using Descope with Next.js, you also benefit from the built-in features of Next.js for a more robust authentication experience.
-For instance, you can combine Descope with NextAuth.js, a popular authentication library for Next.js.
-This combination allows you to utilize Descope’s user flows along with NextAuth.js session management and middleware capabilities, creating a powerful and secure authentication solution.
+For an even more robust authentication solution, you can combine Descope with NextAuth.js, Next.js’s popular authentication library.
+This allows you to use Descope’s user flows along with NextAuth.js session management and middleware capabilities, creating a powerful and secure authentication solution.

-By understanding these factors and leveraging Descope’s functionalities, you can make an informed decision and implement a robust and secure authentication system for your web application.
+By understanding your project’s needs and leveraging Descope’s robust features, you can make an informed choice and build a secure, seamless authentication system for your web application.

-Sign up for a Free Descope account to start your authentication journey!
-Have questions about the platform?
+Ready to get started?
+Sign up for a Free Forever Descope account take the first step toward effortless authentication!
+Have questions?
 Book time with the Descope team.